Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Adaptive Relative Localization

-where $d_{ij}$ represents the relative distance between robots $i$ and $j$.
-The value of $d_{ij}$ in \eqref{Equ_relative} can be measured by UWB.
-Thus, the first term $u_{ij}^Tp_{ij}$ in \eqref{Equ_obtian} is also obtainable.
-For better understanding of \eqref{Equ_relative}, an illustrative example is introduced in Fig. \ref{data_collect}.
-As shown in Fig. \ref{data_collect}A, it can be seen that the relative displacement $u_{ij}(t_{k})$ and the relative positions between the two robots at $t_{k}$ and $t_{k+1}$ form a triangle.
-For the second term in \eqref{Equ_obtian}, since both $u_{ij}$ and $z_{ij}$ are directly obtainable, the second term $u_{ij}^Tz_{ij}$ in \eqref{Equ_obtian} is also obtainable.
-With the fact that both $y_{ij}(t_{k})$ and $u_{ij}(t_{k})$ can be measured, adaptive parameter update law can be designed to estimate the initial relative position $p_{ij}(t_{0})$.
+One can see that $y_{ij}(t_{k})$ is available, since both $u_{ij}$ and $z_{ij}$ are directly obtainable.
+With the fact that both $y_{ij}(t_{k})$ and $u_{ij}(t_{k})$ can be measured, the adaptive parameter update law can be designed to estimate the initial relative position $p_{ij}(t_{0})$.
 As a result, the relative localization task can be achieved.